bedecarroll/blog/content/posts/2013-10-18-the-internet-fishing-trawler-networking-edition.md

     provide stable addressing for internal resources.
 That seems the most logical to me.

-That wraps up this edition but I’d like to leave you with a bonus link, [the DevOps Reactions Tumblr](http://devopsreactions.tumblr.com/post/44533510436/when-someone-breaks-established-naming-conventions).
+That wraps up this edition but I'd like to leave you with a bonus link, [the DevOps Reactions Tumblr](http://devopsreactions.tumblr.com/post/44533510436/when-someone-breaks-established-naming-conventions).
 As this post will be out on a Friday I think everyone needs a good laugh.
-I’ve linked straight to one of my favourite ones, what to do when someone breaks the naming convention.
-I’d caution you though, you can easily get stuck on that site laughing and nodding your head as the time passes by.
+I've linked straight to one of my favourite ones, what to do when someone breaks the naming convention.
+I'd caution you though, you can easily get stuck on that site laughing and nodding your head as the time passes by.
 Almost as bad as [TVTropes.org](http://tvtropes.org)!